 - All race entrants must attend the race briefing, held in the event village prior to the commencement of competition

-- Race plates must be displayed on the handlebars of the bicycle.
+- Race plates must be displayed on the front of the bicycle.
 Altering, cutting or placing of unauthorised sponsors’ logos is not permitted

 - If you lose your plate, or it is lost or damaged, a replacement will need to be obtained from the registration caravan

 - Race plates must be displayed on practice day and race day.
 Each race event will have a different coloured dot for the round, and this MUST be affixed to your race plate.
-If you do not have your plate, or correct coloured dot, you will NOT be allowed on transport or to race
+If you do not have your plate, or correct coloured dot, you will NOT be allowed on course

 - Transport (shuttles) to be used, is that supplied by the club.
 You are not to use any transport other than the official transport supplied by the ILMTB for the official downhill practice or race day